-The Laurel Street Bridge is a 1926 historic steel structure single-span bascule bridge that is an important crossing over navigable waters of the Hillsborough River in Downtown Tampa.
+The Fortune Taylor Bridge is a 1926 historic steel structure single-span bascule bridge that is an important crossing over navigable waters of the Hillsborough River in Downtown Tampa.
 The bridge is built with structural steel members to support traffic loads.
 Due to the age and corrosion the structural steel members have reduced cross-section and strength.

 This rehabilitation, which will extend the bridge’s useful life by 10 – 15 years, consists of the following: